Revisions to Official Statistics

 Many of the regular economic statistics are first released as initial estimates, enabling timely political and commercial decisions to be made based on the most up-to-date data available at the time.

-Initial estimates are often released before all data has been collected but you can be sure that, whenever we publish a statistical output, it draws on all the relevant source information available at the time of release.
-For example, the first monthly release of the latest Retail Sales Index is based on about 65 per cent of respondents to the relevant survey, which is all that is available in the first 10 days after the end of any given month.
+Initial estimates are often released before all data has been collected, but you can be sure that, whenever we publish a statistical output, it draws on all the relevant source information available at the time of release.
+For example, the first monthly release of the latest Retail Sales Index is based on about 65% of respondents to the relevant survey, which is all that is available in the first 10 days after the end of any given month.
+This normally covers about 90% of turnover.
 The figures are either confirmed or revised when we receive more responses.

 If we subsequently make revisions, they are generally small and increase the precision of the initial estimates; although, very occasionally, new information may lead to unexpectedly large revisions.